lamtharnhantrakul/Google-AI-Residency-App/index.md

 ## Physics + Digital Signal Processing
 ### Patent-pending Surrogate Soundboard System

 My BS Thesis in Applied Physics from Yale University develops a patent-pending mechanism for transferring acoustic vibrations from a live violin to a remote violin using custom-fabricated transducers and digital inverse filters.
-A version of my thesis appears as a paper in [ICMC 2016].
+This enables a "live" violin to be stream in real-time to a "surrogate" violin located in another concert hall through standard Web Audio protocols.

 [Full documentation](http://cargocollective.com/lh-hantrakul/Surrogate-Soundboards-Mark-II) available